Vegetables are an important part of a baby’s diet because they provide a valuable source of nutrients, vitamins and

 Vegetables offer a multitude of benefits for babies, toddlers, older children and adults alike.

-Some of the key benefits of eating vegetables include providing your child with essential nutrients, fibre, vitamins and minerals, which is why pregnant women may crave fruit and vegetables.
+Some of the key benefits include providing your child with essential nutrients, fibre, vitamins and minerals, which is why pregnant women may crave fruit and vegetables.

 The nutrients in vegetables are also required for your baby’s optimum growth and development, and will help protect your child against chronic diseases later in life.